-The process of comparing economically relevant characteristics in a related party transaction with those in independent party transactions.
+The process of identifying economically relevant characteristics in a related party transaction and comparing such characteristics with those in independent party transactions.
 This involves an examination of the factors affecting the related party transaction that are non-existent in transactions between independent parties and vice-versa.